Lawn & turf removal

 - Soil amendment, grading, and weed-barrier where appropriate

-- Spray-irrigation cap-off and conversion to drip or bubbler
+- Spray-irrigation cap-off and conversion to drip, bubblers, or hand-watering

 - Hardscape: decomposed granite, gravel, boulders, or dry creek bed